CarlitoBriganteNT/parklezbot/README.md

 All extras included in this documentation folder are not supported anymore, they're just pieces of code I used somewhere in the project timeline.

-anime module.py, happy wheels module.py and sounds module.py won't retrieve any files that comes within this package, since file's id's are kept hidden from those who don't own it.
+anime module.py, happy wheels module.py and sounds module.py do not have any files for your enjoyment, since telegram only allow the file's owner to retrieve them! (telegram's behavior, long story.)
+So you have to send them to the bot yourself!
+(See /documentation/anime module/, before uploading videos!).

-To start adding stuff yourself, you can delete all the .txt files in case you want to do so. common_functions.py will re-create it if needed by any plugin.
+You can delete any .txt at any moment, since common_functions.py creates them when necessary! :)

 In case you want to take any step further in this project, find me in telegram.** (I am not answering questions like: 'How can I send something to my subs?', 'How do I change the welcome message?')**